 Keep in mind that EVs don’t have a hot engine that can melt ice and slush off the hood of your vehicle.
 Snow and other kinds of road debris can weigh on your vehicle and negatively affect its aerodynamics.

 Be sure to clear ice and slush off your car and check if your charging port is frozen.
-You may thaw your charging cord by pouring a little lukewarm water on it or by using a hairdryer.

 3. Precondition your vehicle before departing.